mongodb/mongoid/README.md

 to this move:

 * 5.0.0 and higher releases of Mongoid will be officially supported by MongoDB with a dedicated team.
-* Issues tagged 5.0.0 and higher in Github will be migrated to the [Mongoid Jira project](https://jira.mongodb.org/browse/MONGOID/) upon the release.
-There will be no more Github issues.
+* Issues are now in the [Mongoid Jira project](https://jira.mongodb.org/browse/MONGOID/).
 * 4.x and 3.x releases will no longer be supported.
 Fixes to these branches will need to be maintained in community forks, although not recommended.
 * 5.0.0 release will still be supporting Rails 4.x, although there will be some backwards incompatible changes with respect to the configuration options.
 The Mongoid public API itself will not be changed.